Jaka-Ju/Jaka-Ju/README.md

 - 👋 Hi, I’m Julian
-- 👀 I’m interested in cybersecurity,Development
+- 👀 I’m interested in cybersecurity,Arduino-Development
 - 🌱 I’m currently learning c c++ c#
 - im Not an Expert in anything